thebaldgeek/thebaldgeek.github.io/wardrive.md

 Samsung G20 - Beast.
 No, really, this phone is the best wardriving Android that tbg has found hands down.
 Nexus 7 - External antenna mod.
 Great setup, on the large size, but the external antenna mod makes it worth running.
 (Died Aug 2024 - display).

 3 phone example when warriding on an electric AT longboard
+(Right click - Open in new tab any photos to enbiggen)

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/wardrive/3phonewarride.png" height="320">